NikhilM98/facebook_add_tab/README.md

 > This app works in a similar fashion.
 Database is connected, Facebook object is created.

-> User has to click on a button.
-Once the user clicks on that button, access token is obtained.
-That access token is used to Get Signed Request from facebook using getPageTabHelper.
+> PageTabHelper is used to obtain access token.
+That access token is used to Get Signed Request from facebook.

 > The Signed Request contains the data about the page_id of the current page.
 That page_id sent to the database and "corresponding other data" (What to display?) is obtained. // (In our case that data contains Clinic/Doctor ID.)